Not Out To Lunch: Businesses That Rely On Federal Workers Suffer The Shutdown

 Colorado has more than 50,000 federal employees, many of whom are still on the job.
 But the state also has large numbers of federal departments affected by the partial shutdown, including about 6,500 workers with the Interior Department, 3,700 employees with the Agriculture Department, and 1,400 workers with the Department of Transportation.
 Fewer people in office parks means fewer people going out to lunch.

-Right across the street from the Federal Center in Lakewood, Tokyo Joe's fast food restaurant franchise manager Jolie Voss says 30 to 40percent of her customer base are federal workers.
+Right across the street from the Federal Center in Lakewood, Tokyo Joe's fast food restaurant franchise manager Jolie Voss says 30 to 40 percent of her customer base are federal workers.

 "You kind of just get used to the same faces," Voss says.
 "Bob from accounting is going to come in and get his white chicken bowl, so to not see those faces as often, you really notice."